tjcsl/gitbook/technologies/storage/afs/directory-structure.md

 # AFS Directory Structure

+This list documents the current state of AFS directories in the CSL.
+For a more up-to-date list, perhaps ssh into RAS1 or RAS2 and `ls /afs/csl` yourself.

 ## General Conventions

 Usually, if a mount point is read-only, then there will be another read-write mount point with the same name with dot in front of the name.
 For example, the mount point /afs/csl/service is read-only, but /afs/csl/.service is read-write.
 Both of those mount points are the same volume (service), but one is a read-only copy, and thus more likely to be available.